Biglup/cometa.js/README.md

 <hr>

 Cometa.js is a lightweight, high-performance JavaScript library binding for the [libcardano-c](https://github.com/Biglup/cardano-c) library, designed to simplify blockchain development on Cardano.
-Because it executes the operations mostly in WebAssembly, it offers near-native speed.
-Built on the foundations of [libcardano-c](https://github.com/Biglup/cardano-c), Cometa.js inherits its commercial-grade quality and rigorous testing, making it ideal for reliable and secure, mission-critical blockchain applications.

 Cometa.js packages [libcardano-c](https://github.com/Biglup/cardano-c), compiling, compressing and inlining it into a single JavaScript module, it works consistently in Node.js and browser environments.
 The result is an extremely compact, single-file distribution of about **~350kb**.

 Furthermore, this package comes with three module variants: CommonJS, ESM, and a browser-ready IIFE build for direct CDN use.
-On top of this, the library provides a fully documented high-level, developer-friendly API with full TypeScript support.
+On top of this, the library provides a fully documented high-level, developer-friendly API with TypeScript support.

-All in all, this package is a "fire and forget" solution for Cardano development that works in all JavaScript environments and with all modern bundlers and ecosystems, including Rollup, Webpack, and Node.js projects.
+This package works in all JavaScript environments and with all modern bundlers and ecosystems, including Rollup, Webpack, and Node.js projects.

 Example: